rfjakob/gocryptfs/Documentation/MANPAGE.md

 "-masterkey".
 It is ignored (stays at the default) otherwise.

 **-masterkey string**
-:	Mount with explicit master key specified on the command line.
+:	Use a explicit master key specified on the command line.
 This option can be used to mount a gocryptfs filesystem without a config file.
 Note that the command line, and with it the master key, is visible to anybody on the machine who can execute "ps -auxwww".
+This is meant as a recovery option for emergencies, such as if you have forgotten your password.

+	Example master key: 6f717d8b-6b5f8e8a-fd0aa206-778ec093-62c5669b-abd229cd-241e00cd-b4d6713d

 **-memprofile string**
 :	Write memory profile to specified file.
 This is useful when debugging